scenevr/server/docs/source/model.md

 A 3d model loaded from an external model file.
 It inherits from [Element](/element.html).
 Currently only wavefront .obj files are supported.

+## Notes

+Models should be correctly world sized (1 unit = 1 metre), using the OpenGL coordinate system, and centered at the origin.
+Models that are not centered at the origin will not have their bounding boxes correctly calculated for collision purposes.

 ## Sample XML

 ```xml